leizongmin/js-xss/README.md

 ### Customize the handler function for attributes not in the whitelist

-By specefing the handler function with `onIgnoreTagAttr`:
+By specifying the handler function with `onIgnoreTagAttr`:

 ```JavaScript
 function onIgnoreTagAttr (tag, name, value, isWhiteAttr) {